La Crescent, Minnesota: History

-John S. Harris arrived in La Crescent in 1856 and over a number of years gave the town its identity of "Apple Capital of Minnesota", a title that the city copyrighted in 2002.
-Despite the belief of "99 out of 100 people that apples could not grow in Minnesota", Harris planted the area's first apple trees in 1857, experimenting until he grew trees hardy enough to withstand the severe Minnesota winters.
+Horticulturalist John S. Harris arrived in La Crescent in 1856, who helped give the town its identity of "Apple Capital of Minnesota", a title that the city copyrighted in 2002.
+Despite the belief of "99 out of 100 people that apples could not grow in Minnesota", Harris planted the area's first apple trees in 1857, experimenting until he grew trees hardy enough to withstand Minnesota winters.
 He planted thousands of apple trees and hundreds of varieties, a full half of which he said were total failures.
 Harris became known as "Father of the Orchardists" in Minnesota, and was a founding member of the Minnesota State Horticultural Society.
-Since 1948 La Crescent has celebrated this apple heritage annually with a weekend festival known as Applefest.

-La Crescent has entertained a number of businesses throughout its history, but the one that has endured the longest is the apple industry.
-Around the 1940s La Crescent had about 40 small orchards in and around the city.
-Although the number of orchards has dwindled to less than a dozen, the area is about the same, as the orchards have been expanded in the bluffs west of the city.
-La Crescent grows gourmet apple varieties not found in most other places.
-Most of its apples are sold in Minnesota; the rest are shipped to surrounding states and Canada.
-Honey and other organic products are sold in La Crescent as well as apples.
-The area hosts outdoor activities including biking, hiking, fishing, bird watching, skiing, snowmobiling, and fourwheeling.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.47 sqmi; 2.94 sqmi is land and 0.53 sqmi is water.

 La Crescent sits three miles southwest across the Mississippi River from Onalaska, Wisconsin and west of the northern part of La Crosse.
 Winona, Minnesota is 21 miles to the northwest of La Crescent.
 It is the largest city in Houston County and the second largest in Winona County.